 My name is Lihi Moskow.
-I’m the mother of two wonderful kids.
-I have 11 years of experience working with children at nurseries, preschools and as a private nanny.
+I’m the mother of three wonderful kids.
+I have 12 years of experience working with children at nurseries, preschools and as a private nanny.
 I’m a certified sleep consultant and a parental guide through “Idan Ha’horoot” college In collaboration with ״Tel- Hai״ Academic College in Israel.
-This is my 4th year, working in the preschool and my 2nd year as a lead teacher in the Nursery.
+This is my 5th year, working in the preschool and my 3rd year as a lead teacher in the Nursery.
 I love working with babies and watching them grow their own unique personality.

 Winnie the Pooh said: “Sometimes the smallest things take up the most space in your heart”.
 I’m excited to make space in my heart for all the little ones who will join us.
 I wish all of us a great year!

-Hi, my name is Taylor Deniken and I am incredibly excited to join the team at Robert J. Wild Preschool.
-This will be my first year working as an assistant teacher in the nursery and I could not be more eager to start the year and get to know each of you.
+Hello!
+My name is Taylor Deniken and I am incredibly excited to return to the Robert J. Wild Preschool team.
+This will be my second year working at the JCC and my first year as a Lead Teacher in Nursery 2.
+I could not be more eager to start the year and get to know each of you.
 I come from a big family and am the oldest of four siblings.
 In my free time I enjoy doing yoga, reading, crocheting and hiking with my dog Hazel.
-I was a swim instructor for over eight years and through that experience I developed an deep appreciation for the minds of young children.
-Childhood is such a special and important time and I am truly grateful and honored for every opportunity I have to make a positive impact in a child’s life.
+I have been a swim instructor for over 10 years and through that experience I developed a deep appreciation for the minds of young children.
+Childhood is such a special and important time, and I am truly grateful and honored for every opportunity I have to make a positive impact in a child’s life.
 Thank you so much for welcoming me into your community.
 I cannot wait to spend this next year learning and growing alongside you all.

 Samantha O’Malley, Assistant Teacher